-Avery now operates fourteen manufacturing and three distribution facilities globally.
-The North American and Latin American operations are supported by five manufacturing facilities: one in the United States, two in Canada and two in Mexico, the largest of the five plants being in Tijuana, which also supplies products locally.
+Avery now operates 14 manufacturing and three distribution facilities globally.
+The North American and Latin American operations are supported by five manufacturing facilities: three in Canada, one in Mexico, and one in the United States; the largest of the five plants being in Tijuana, which also supplies products locally.

-In Europe, Avery operations are supported by three facilities in Germany, one in Italy, two in the Netherlands and one in the United Kingdom.
+In Europe, Avery operations are supported by three facilities in Germany, one in Italy, two in the Netherlands and two in the United Kingdom.